alexharri/website/ideas.md

 # Post ideas

+## When does crossing the WASM boundary become worth it?

+What types of workloads benefit from using WASM?

+How high do the performance gains in WASM need to be so that passing memory is worth it?

+Are there ways to get around passing memory?

 ## When to use 'as' in TypeScript

 When should you use `as X`?
 How can `as X` be used safely?
 When should `as const` be preferred?